-We might not all associate Mother’s Day with great sales on food items, but any holiday drives sales at the grocery store.
-Even if you aren’t celebrating with your Mother, take advantage of Mothers Day Sales to stock up.
-And if you are, give her a big hug (and make her brunch.)
+We might not all associate Mother’s Day with great prices at the grocery store, but almost any holiday, including Mother’s Day, drives specific sales.
+Take advantage of the Mothers Day Sales even if you aren’t celebrating with your Mother.
+And if you are, do the same, give her a big hug & make her brunch.

 Cinco de Mayo – It Makes Cents to Save at the Store

-Memorial Day, Father’s Day, The Fourth & Labor Day
+Summer Sales Memorial Day Father’s Day The Fourth Labor Day

-Starting a week or two before Memorial Day (when summer “unofficially” starts up to Labor Day, which signifies the end of summer’s casual fun, you’ll see grocery stores responding to each holiday in turn with sales.
+Starting a week or two before Memorial Day when summer “unofficially” starts up to Labor Day, which signifies the end of summer’s casual fun, you’ll see grocery stores responding to each holiday in turn with sales Watch for these sales around Memorial Day Father’s Day The Forth Labor Day.

 As far as saving at the grocery store during any of the summer holidays, you’ll see many of the same things on sale, with just a few exceptions, whether you’re talking Memorial Day, Father’s Day, The Fourth, or Labor Day.